Data Centers in Hanoi

 Hanoi functions as a critical interconnection point for the northern provinces, supporting a mix of state-owned and private infrastructure.

 Carrier Density & Carrier Neutrality: Carrier count: over 5.
-The market hosts 5–10 carriers as of December 2025, with major players like FPT Telecom and VNPT providing significant local fiber density.
+The market hosts 5–10 carriers as of December 2025, with major players like FPT Telecom and VNPT providing significant local fiber density and varied path options for redundancy.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 As of December 2025, there are no native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in the city.
-Private extensions via PNI or dedicated waves to Singapore are the standard method for reaching global hyperscalers.
+Private extensions via PNI or dedicated waves to Singapore and Hong Kong remain the standard method for reaching global hyperscalers.

-Internet Exchange Points (IXPs): The Vietnam Internet Network Information Center (VNIX-HN) serves as the primary exchange, facilitating domestic traffic peering to reduce latency for local users as of December 2025.
+Internet Exchange Points (IXPs): The Vietnam Internet Network Information Center (VNIX-HN) serves as the primary exchange.
+It facilitates domestic traffic peering to reduce latency for local users and keeps internal data traffic within national borders as of December 2025.

-Bare Metal: Dedicated server and bare metal options are available through regional providers like Leaseweb and OVHcloud as of December 2025.
+Bare Metal: Dedicated server and bare metal options are available through regional and global providers such as Leaseweb and OVHcloud as of December 2025.
+These services provide high-performance compute resources without the overhead of a full colocation deployment.

 Power Analysis